Crooswijksesingel Pameijer

-The Heineken building was designed in 1932 by Rotterdam architect Willem Kromhout as an extension of the Amsterdam brewery of the same name.
-The location of this complex was strategically chosen because of the Rotte River as a supply and discharge point and the presence of several water sources.
-The monumental "Heineken Building," which you can also visit during the Rooftop Days, served as the factory's headquarters and has recently been completely renovated.
+The Heineken building was designed in 1932 by the Rotterdam architect Willem Kromhout as an extension of the Amsterdam brewery of the same name.
+The location of this complex was strategically chosen due to the Rotte river serving as a supply and drainage point and the presence of multiple water sources.

 Entrance